pallets/flask/docs/tutorial/templates.rst

 login.html
 ----------

-Finally the login template which basically just displays a form to allow the user to login:
+Finally, the login template displays a form allowing the user to login:

 .. sourcecode:: html+jinja